gupta-himanshu/javascript-for-beginners/Basics.md

 visitors.

 ##Limitations of JavaScript
-#We cannot treat JavaScript as a full-fledged programming language.
+###We cannot treat JavaScript as a full-fledged programming language.
 It lacks the
 following important features:
-*1. Client-side JavaScript does not allow the reading or writing of files.
+1. Client-side JavaScript does not allow the reading or writing of files.
 This has been kept for security reason.
-*2. JavaScript cannot be used for networking applications because there is no such support available.
+2. JavaScript cannot be used for networking applications because there is no such support available.
-*3. JavaScript doesn't have any multithreading or multiprocessor capabilities.
+3. JavaScript doesn't have any multithreading or multiprocessor capabilities.

-Important notes:-
+##Important notes:-
 1. The HTML comment closing sequence --> is not recognized by JavaScript, so it should be written as //-->.